Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 4. **Effect Resistance%**
 ## 8. Relic and Planar Ornament Sets
 #### **Relic Sets**
-- **Eagle of Twilight Line**: 24% Advance to wearer on ultimate (The 4-piece set effect specifically).
-This is extremely useful for 0c AND normal runs but we don't expect you to run this set as it can be inefficient to farm.
+- **Eagle of Twilight Line** (4-Piece Set Effect ONLY) When using the Ultimate, wearer's Action is Forwarded by 24%.
+  This is extremely useful for hitting speed break points, but is otherwise still a nice addition as it will allow Sparkle to have more turns, which translates into more damage dealer turns and more damage.

-- **Sacredos’ Relived Ordeal (4 Piece):** This set is useful in amplifying your damage dealer's damage a good amount and helping your Sparkle achieve speed break points easier.
+- **Sacerdos’ Relived Ordeal (4 Piece):** This set is useful in amplifying your damage dealer's damage a good amount and helping your Sparkle achieve speed break points easier.
 Sparkle can stack up the set's effect, by not letting the damage dealer take a turn out-side of those given by Sparkle and due to its turn duration resetting with every activation.
 	- Increases Speed by 6%
-	- When using Skill or Ultimate on one ally target, increases the ability target's CRIT DMG by **18%**, lasting for **2** turn(s).
-This effect can stack up to **2** time(s).
+	- When using Skill or Ultimate on one ally target, increases the ability target's CRIT DMG by **18%**, lasting for **2** turns.
+This effect can stack up to **2** times.

-TLDR: Eagle is best when trying to achieve specific speed tuning breakpoints, 3 turn Sparkle for example.
-Sacerdos is the best general purpose set, providing a Speed stat stick and good damage amp.
+**TL;DR** Eagle is best when trying to achieve specific speed tuning breakpoints, 3 Turns in 0 cycle (effective 200) for example, while Sacerdos is the best general purpose set increasing Sparkle's damage amplification.
 #### **Planar Ornament Sets**
 The difference in buffing capability isn't that big and Sparkle doesn't care for extra ERR, so just use the set that you happened to get the best stats on while grinding for other sets like Bananamusement or Rutilant Arena.

-1. **Lushaka, the Sunken Seas**: Increases the wearer’s ERR by 5% and increases the ATK of the first character in the party line-up (besides the wearer) by 12%.
-Best set for pure amp, however Vonwaq or Forge may be wanted for specific breakpoints.
+1. **Lushaka, the Sunken Seas**
+    Increases the wearer’s ERR by 5% and increases the ATK of the first character in the party line-up (besides the wearer) by 12%.
+Amplifies a single ally's damage the most.
+Other set effects can be better.

+3. **Broken Keel**
+    All allies' Crit.
+DMG is increased by 10% if the wearer's Effect RES **≥** 30%.
+Increases the wearer's Effect RES by 10%.
+Amplifies the entire team's damage the most, assuming allies scale on CRIT.
-3. **Broken Keel** Provides 10% Crit DMG buff for all teammates.
-Best for teams with a crit scaling damage dealer.
-Make sure to get effect resistance substats to proc its effect.
+Make sure to get Effect Resistance sub-stats to proc its effect.

-4. **Fleet of the Ageless** Provides 12% ATK buff to all teammates.
-Best for DoT teams.
+4. **Fleet of the Ageless**
+    All allies' ATK is increased by 8% ATK when the wearer's SPD is **≥** 120.
+    The wearer's HP is increased by 12%.
+Generally the best set to use on a support that you use in a DoT team, but Sparkle isn't a support for that type of team.
+HP buff is nice.
+ATK buff is small, so it's likely better to use whatever relics you have with good stats instead of forcing yourself to use this set.
+Efficient set to grind for new players.

+5. **Sprightly Vonwacq**
+    At the start of battle, wearer's Action is Forwarded by 40%.
+    The wearer's ERR is increased by 5%.
+Action Forward allows Sparkle to get extra turns.
-5. **Sprightly Vonwacq** Advances Sparkle's action forward by 40% at the start of battle.
-Action forward is useful but can be a bad set to use if you have other allies that need their turn to come up before the damage dealer's to give their buffs (like Tingyun), unless you also increase those supports' speed.
+Can be a bad set to use if you have allies that need to act before the wearer (for example, to give buffs like Tingyun).
+This can be worked around if you increase those/that allies'/ally's SPD, but you might not be able to or is inconvenient to.

-6. **Penacony, Land of the Dreams** Provides 10% DMG bonus buff to all other allies of the same element as the wearer.
+6. **Penacony, Land of the Dreams**
+    Allies of the same Element Type as the wearer have their DMG Bonus increased by 10%.
+This effect does not apply to the wearer.
+    The wearer's ERR is increased by 5%.
     Only use with a quantum element damage dealer.
+Usable only if you can proc its DMG Bonus effect.
+Generally still worse than Broken Keel.

-7. **Forge of the Kalpagni Lantern** Just a 6% speed buff.
+7. **Forge of the Kalpagni Lantern**
+    The wearer's SPD is increased by 6%.
+    The second affect is inapplicable and useless.
+Useful for hitting SPD Break Points.
+Otherwise a useless set.

 ## 9. Stat Goals
 - 200+ Crit.
 DMG.
 If you have her signature light cone, aim for 250+ Crit.
 DMG.
 - Try to effectively hit 200 SPD with one of the break points here [[#10.
 Speed Tuning]].
   If you can't achieve that, try hitting **153.9 Speed** `OR` **138.5 SPD** `OR` **169.3 SPD**.
-##### With HP main stat sphere:
+##### With HP Main Stat Sphere:
-**4400+ HP  1100+ DEF**
+- If you're using a 4★ Light Cone, aim for **4400+ HP** and **1100+ DEF**.
-- If you're using a 5★ Light Cone, then aim for **5000+ HP** and **1200+ DEF** instead.
+- If you're using a 5★ Light Cone, aim for **5000+ HP** and **1200+ DEF** instead.
-##### With DEF main stat sphere:
+##### With DEF Main Stat Sphere:
-**3500+ HP**  **1500+ DEF**
+- If you're using a 4★ Light Cone, aim for **3500+ HP** and **1500+ DEF**.
-- Using a 5★ LC, aim for **4000+ HP** and **1700+ DEF** instead.
+- If you're using a 5★ Light Cone, aim for **4000+ HP** and **1700+ DEF** instead.

 ### **Notes:**
-- 169.3, 153.9 and 138.5 SPD are speed break points, check out what they are useful for **[[../../02.
-Essential Guides/Speed Fundamentals#Thresholds| here]]** and check out character's decimal speed [here](Https://enka.network)
+- 169.3, 153.9 and 138.5 SPD are speed break points, check out what they are useful for **[[Turn-based Combat#Thresholds|here]]** and check out character's decimal speed **[here](Https://enka.network)**

-- If you have any teammates that **permanently** buff speed (like Ruan Mei), make sure to lower your speed accordingly as more speed than required for a break point is rarely useful.
+- If you have any teammates that **permanently** buff speed (such as Ruan Mei and E1 Huohuo), make sure to lower your speed accordingly as more speed than required for a break point is rarely useful.
-	- If you have sources of action advance, such as DDD or 4 Piece eagle, and wish to know how much speed you need: please consult [[../../02.
-Essential Guides/Speed Fundamentals#Relevant Breakpoints|the relevant breakpoints]].
+	- If you have sources of action advance, such as DDD or 4 Piece eagle, and wish to know how much speed you need: please consult [[Turn-based Combat#Relevant Breakpoints|the relevant breakpoints]].

 ## 10. Speed Tuning
-**Here are some breakpoints for effective 200 SPD (3 Turn) Sparkle:**
+##### Here are some breakpoints for effective 200 SPD (3 Turn) Sparkle**
-*If not listed here consult [[../../02.
-Essential Guides/Speed Fundamentals#Relevant Breakpoints| Relevant breakpoint list]]*.
-If still not listed, calculation required.
+*If not listed here consult [[Turn-based Combat#Relevant Breakpoints|Relevant breakpoint list]]*.
+If not listed in neither of the locations, we encourage that you calculate it yourself.
 You can check your character's SPD numbers with 3 decimals by holding your cursor over the number (or holding your finger over it on mobile) at [https://enka.network]().

-- **189.9**: with Ruan Mei
+- **189.9**: with Ruan Mei (RM)
-- **183.334**: with 4-piece Eagle of Twilight Line
 - **184**: with S5 Dance!
 Dance!
 Dance!
 (DDD)
+- **183.334**: with 4-Pc Eagle of Twilight Line (Eagle)
+- **177.78**: with E1 HH + RM
+- **173.9**: with S5 DDD + RM
-- **173.334**: with Eagle and Ruan Mei
+- **173.234**: with Eagle + RM
-- **174**: with S5 DDD and Ruan Mei
+- **171.88**: with S5 DDD + HH
-- **178**: with E1 Huohuo and Ruan Mei
+- **171.214**: with Eagle + HH
-- **168**: with 2 S5 DDD procs
+- **168**: with 2 procs of S5 DDD
+  (Needs a second ally with S5 DDD)
+- **167.334**: with Eagle + S5 DDD
+- **157.234**: with Eagle + S5 DDD + RM
-- **167**: with 2 Eagle procs **OR** One Eagle + One S5 DDD
+- **155.114**: with Eagle + S5 DDD + HH
-- **158**: with 2 S5 DDD procs and Ruan Mei
+- **145.114**: with Eagle + S5 DDD + E1 HH + RM
-- **157**: with 2 Eagle procs and Ruan Mei
+- **129.114**: with Eagle + 2 procs of S5 DDD + E1 HH + RM
+  (Needs a second ally with S5 DDD)

+>[!tip] For Break Points with 1 proc of S5 DDD, every superimposition you're missing adds around 1.4 SPD extra speed that you have to build.
-## 11. Eidolons Run Down:
+## 11. Eidolons Run-down
+##### **Eidolon 1**
+    The 'Cipher' effect given by the Ultimate lasts for 1 more turn and all allies' ATK is increased by 40% while they hold 'Cipher'.
+ATK Buff is decent and the Cipher turn duration extension allows the DMG Bonus increase effect from the Ultimate effectively be permanent after the first Ultimate usage.
 ##### **Eidolon 2**
-Every stack of the talent now additionally allows allies to ignore 8% of the enemy's defense when attacking, up to 3 times.
-24% defense shred/ignore is quite huge.
+    Every stack of the Talent now additionally allows allies to ignore 8% of the enemy's DEF when attacking, stacking up to 3 times for a total of 24% DEF Ignore.
+DEF Ignore and DEF Shred is always welcome and is a good damage increase, even more so the more of it you stack, up to 100%.
+~15% DMG Increase to ~18% DMG Increase (0 DEF Shred vs 76% DEF Shred present) Great eidolon that makes Sparkle's damage amplification feel quite significant.
+##### **Eidolon 4**
+    The ultimate recovers 1 extra Skill Point and Max Skill Points are increased by 1 additional skill point, from 7 to 8.
+Only useful for super skill point-intensive teams such as Dan Heng Imbibitor • Lunae's and Qingque's.
 ##### **Eidolon 6**
     The Crit.
-DMG buff provided by the skill additionally increases by 30% of Sparkle's Crit.
-DMG and the skill's Crit.
-DMG buff now extends to all allies with 'Cipher', making it a team-wide buff pretty much permanently.
-A huge increase for dual dps and triple dps teams, but not so much for hypercarry.
+DMG buff provided by the skill is increased by an additional 30% of Sparkle's Crit.
+DMG and its effect now extends to all allies with 'Cipher'.
-##### **Eidolon 1**
-The Cipher effect given by the ultimate lasts for 1 more turn and all allies with the effect have their ATK increased by 40%.
-A pretty nice buff.
-##### **Eidolon 4**
-The ultimate recovers 1 more skill point and the upper cap of skill points also increases by 1.
-Only useful for super skill point-intensive teams.

-[^1]: **Hypercarry:** A team where every member is designed to support the DPS, for example: Yunli, Sparkle, Robin and Tingyun is a hypercarrry.
-With every teammate having the purpose of providing for the DPS.
+    As long as 1 ally holds Cipher, its effect will be spread to all other teammates with 'Cipher'.
+This Eidolon makes Sparkle into a great support for teams with 2 or even 3 Damage Dealers that scale on CRIT, but doesn't do all that much in teams with only 1 Damage Dealer.

+We hope you found this guide helpful.
+You can see guides of characters **here** and our home page **here**.

+[^1]: **Hypercarry Team:** A Team Composition made up of either: 1 Damage Dealer, 2 Supports and 1 Sustain characters or 1 Damage Dealer and 3 Supports, where the Damage Dealer makes up ~90% of the team's damage output.